bitemyapp/fp-course/README.md

 Similarly you can run:

 ```
-:main --match=headOr
+:main --match=ListSpec/headOr
 ```

-To target just the `List/headOr` tests.
+To target just the `ListSpec/headOr` tests.
 If you've changed your code, run `:r` to reload and then run your `:main` invocation again.

 ### Progression